merto-dvp/Unity-SpideyBall/README.md

 # Unity-SpideyBall
-SpideyBall, a unity demo project.
+SpideyBall, an unity demo project.

 2x, 3x, 5x and collectable crystals materials are made by me, feel free to use them.
 (Created with Blender.);